pravalikaarunkumar/Comprehensive-CNN-Study-on-CIFAR10/README.md

 # CIFAR-10 Image Classification Using CNN Architectures

 ## Overview:
 This project focuses on a comparative study of various Convolutional Neural Network (CNN) architectures for image classification on the CIFAR-10 dataset.
 The goal is to evaluate and understand the performance of popular CNN models such as Vanilla CNN, VGG-like, ResNet-like, LeNet, AlexNet, and DenseNet.
-The project was carried out using an **L4 GPU** to ensure efficient training and faster processing times, given the complexity of some of the architectures.
+The project was carried out using an **NVIDIA A100 GPU** to ensure efficient training and faster processing times, given the complexity of some of the architectures.
 The CIFAR-10 dataset, known for its simplicity yet significant challenge in computer vision tasks, contains 60,000 images across 10 classes, with 50,000 images for training and 10,000 images for testing.
 The images are small (32x32 pixels), making it an excellent dataset for experimenting with different architectures without requiring too much computational power.

 ## Dataset Description:
 ### CIFAR-10: